gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 - CloudWatch monitors performance (CPU, RAM, etc...)
 - CloudTrail monitors API calls (provisioning a new EC2 instance, new S3 bucket, tracks who-what-when)
 - AWS Config records the state of your AWS environment and can notify you of changes

+# Stuff I Got Wrong During Practice Exams

+## Monitoring and Troubleshooting

+- Lambda max execution time is 900 seconds
+- For questions about "sticky sessions" and storing the session data, choose *ElastiCache*
+- X-Ray works with ECS, Elastic Beanstalk, Lambda, EC2 (NOT S3)

+## Deployment

+- SQS queue maximum retention time: 14 days
+- Multi-part uploads are recommended for files over 100 MB
+- OrderDate would make a good sort key in DynamoDB (why? will make it easy to query later: sorts + queries are the job of the sort key)
+- If you need to roll back a lambda function, point the PROD alias to an older version of your function (you cannot change $LATEST)

+## Development with AWS Services

+- Elastic beanstalk supports Tomcat, Docker, and Passenger but **not JBoss**
+- appspec.yml goes in the root of your applicatoin source, **not the .ebextensions folder**
+- Session state can go in *DynamoDB* or *ElastiCache*: RDS and EC2 are poorer choices, and Lambda functions can't store data

+## Refactoring

+- RDS and ElastiCache are both OK places to store session state, but locally in memory or on EC2 are poor choices

+## Security

+- Cognito sign up and sign in is managed by **user pools**
+- CloudFront can force HTTPS by setting the **Viewer Protocol Policy**
+- When deploying w/ Elastic Beanstalk, you need to create a security group allowing access to your RDS DB and add it to the auto-scaling group: your app also needs to know the DB connection string
+- **Again: sign up and sign in for Cognito are handled by the user pool**